emileDes/bills_tracking_app/README.md

 ## Development:
 - Started with building the user side first, and then the bills side.
 - Step by step process.
-Incrementally building and testing.
+Incremental building and testing.

 ## Problems: